Investing

 Invest in shares for the long-term

-This is due to a wonderful thing called compound returns.
+This is due to a wonderful thing called compound interest.
 You can test different scenarios using our compound growth calculator.

 Money in the bank will either stay static or grow by tiny increments with interest.
-Investments, on the other hand, go up or down on a day-to-day basis while also accruing income along the way (through distributions/dividends).
+Investments, on the other hand, go up or down on a day-to-day basis while also accruing income along the way (through distributions/dividends in the share market).

-When you have a fully diversified Stockspot portfolio, you get exposure to hundreds of different companies, but you’re also investing in other asset classes.
+When you have a fully diversified Stockspot portfolio, you gain exposure to hundreds of different companies, while also investing in other asset classes.

-You’re diversifying your investments across high growth/risky assets like shares, but also more conservative assets like bonds and gold.
+You’re diversifying your investments across high growth/more risky assets like shares, but also more conservative/defensive assets like bonds and gold.

 Stockspot recommends ETFs that are low in fees.
 This is important as paying just a few per cent per year in fees may not sound like much, but it could easily end up costing you more than $100,000 in the long run.